OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 ## Target LookUp Configuration

-Provide Query in **Target Search Query** field such that it is possible to search the entity in the Windchill RV&S as a destination system.\
+Provide Query in **Target Search Query** field such that it is possible to search the entity in the Windchill RV&S as a destination system.
 Target LookUp configuration is similar to the Criteria Configuration where in the target search query field, you can provide a placeholder for the source system's field value in-between '@'.

-Go to **Search in Target Before Sync** section on [Integration Configuration](integration-configuration/) page to learn in detail about how to configure target lookup.
+Go to **Search in Target Before Sync** section on [Integration Configuration](../integrate/integration-configuration.md) page to learn in detail about how to configure target lookup.

 ### Sample Queries

-* Target Lookup Query on the field Custom\_text\
+* Target Lookup Query on the field Custom_text `(field[Custom_text] contains "@oh_internal_id@")`
-  `(field[Custom_text] contains "@oh_internal_id@")`\
-  **Description:** It represents the query that will select only those entities, whose "Custom\_text" contains source entity id.
+  **Description:** It represents the query that will select only those entities, whose "Custom_text" contains source entity id.
-* Target Lookup Query on a single entity\
+* Target Lookup Query on a single entity
-  `(field[ID] = 100)`\
+  `(field[ID] = 100)`
   **Description:** It represents the query that will select only one entity with ID = 100.

 # Integration Limitations

 * In an attachment synchronization, if the file name contains any windows restricted special chars (i.e. `|`, `<`, `>`, `?`, `*`, `"`, `:`, `,`, `/`, `\`) then those chars will be truncated because Windchill RV&S itself doesn't allow these chars.
 * Attachment with the same name shall be renamed as per the Windchill RV&S UI.
-For ex. if entity is having Test.png in its attachments and if same file name comes in attachment then it will be renamed to Test\~2.png.
+For ex. if entity is having Test.png in its attachments and if same file name comes in attachment then it will be renamed to Test~2.png.
 * When Windchill RV&S is the source system:
   * **Use Case:** "Include author in comment" is configured in Comment Configuration to synchronize comment's author to the target system.
-    * If the user name of a comment's author contains sequence of characters, i.e., **" (** \[white space followed by an open round bracket], then incorrect author name will synchronize to the target system.
+    * If the user name of a comment's author contains sequence of characters, i.e., **" (** [white space followed by an open round bracket], then incorrect author name will synchronize to the target system.

 # Known Behaviour

-* **Use Case:** Reducing the **User Session Limit** \[field in System configuration]
+* **Use Case:** Reducing the **User Session Limit** [field in System configuration]
-  * The **User Session Limit** should be first reduced in OpsHub Integration Manager and then in Windchill RV&S.
+  * The **User Session Limit** should be first reduced in space.vars.SITENAME and then in Windchill RV&S.
-  * Mismatch in this limit between OpsHub Integration Manager and Windchill RV&S can lead to temporary failures with error message:\
-    &#xNAN;_"MKS161774: Too many concurrent logins.
+  * Mismatch in this limit between space.vars.SITENAME and Windchill RV&S can lead to temporary failures with error message: "MKS161774: Too many concurrent logins.
 Maximum allowed number of concurrent logins is 1.
 Please log out from unused Windchill RV&S clients to allow for new logins."_

  **Entity specific information**

 ## Test Suite
-* OpsHub Integration Manager does not support **Branches**, **Labels** and **Change Packages** actions for Test Suite synchronization.
+* space.vars.SITENAME does not support **Branches**, **Labels** and **Change Packages** actions for Test Suite synchronization.

 ## Test Case and Test Steps